 FHWA funds for urbanized areas are administered by NCDOT, are used to support transportation planning activities in the urban area, and require a minimum 20% local match.
 The PL funding apportionment to the State is sub-allocated to the MPOs through a population-based formula.
 Under the FAST Act, PL funds are based on the SAFETEA-LU continuing authorization funding levels set in 2009.
 Funding levels shown include the annual allocation plus any unobligated balance from the previous year.
+Redistribution of PL funds from the state may occur mid-year, and could result in increased PL funding for the MPO.

-Federal (PL) funds: \$ 1,115,470

-Local Match (20%): \$ 278,868

-Additional Local Match: \$ 50,000
+Federal (PL) funds: \$ 697,888 Local Match (20%): \$ 174,472 Additional Local Match: \$ 50,000 Total: \$ 922,360

-Total: \$ 1,394,388